Polygence blog / Research Opportunities and Ideas

 Showcasing your fashion passion project after you’ve completed your research is a very important step of the process.
 Showcasing is how you let your project shine and allows you to share your success with a larger audience.
 There are many possible ways that you can showcase your work.

-For the projects that are more research and history oriented, you can explore showcasing options like publishing a paper in a journal or creating a presentation.
+For projects that are more research and history-oriented, you can explore showcasing options like publishing a paper in a journal or creating a presentation.
 For projects where you’re creating a piece of work like photos or clothing, you may want to consider options like creating a website or digital portfolio where your finished work can live.
 Finally, for projects where you’re organizing an event, don’t assume that the event itself is sufficient for showcasing your work.
 Make sure you find ways to document the process it took to make the event happen, whether that’s through vlogging, journaling, or taking photos at key milestones.
 This will really help bring your event’s story to life!

 Examples of Fashion Passion Projects Completed by Polygence Students

 • Alexia took a more historical approach and investigated fashion styles from the 1850s-1890s.
 Alexia learned to create technical drawings of the garments and also conducted research into the materials that would’ve been used for the garments.
-In the end, Alexia designed a set of costumes based on her research in 19th century fashion.
+In the end, Alexia designed a set of costumes based on her research in 19th-century fashion.

 Design YOUR Fashion Passion Project